 Use Empathy to Alter Your Perspective

-Difficult people are not born that way, they become that way based on the interaction of nature and nurture.
+Difficult people are not born that way, they become that way due to a combination of nature and nurture.
 Even though it can be really hard, try to understand their perspective.
-You do not have to agree with their viewpoint, but understanding why may help you interact with them in a calmer way.
-Interactions with difficult people create incredible opportunities for growth, self reflection, and heightened emotional intelligence.
+Interactions with difficult people create incredible opportunities for growth, self-reflection, and heightened emotional intelligence.

 How to Talk to a Difficult Family Member

 Sometimes, there isn't much you can do to avoid the annoyances of your family member.
 This is when you should employ some good conflict resolution techniques.
-The way you talk can influence the mood of any conversation, so be conscious of how you speak.
+The way you speak can influence the mood of any conversation.

 Use "I" Statements

-When you use "I" statements, it takes blame off the person you are speaking to, which then helps him become less defensive.
-Phrases like, "I feel threatened by comments like that" or "I become easily offended about topics like these."
+When you use "I" statements, it takes the blame off the person you are speaking to, which then helps them become less defensive.
+Use phrases like, "I feel threatened by comments like that," or "I am offended by this topic."
 Start with the word "I" and make the feelings about you.